simply-logical/simply-logical/paper/paper.md

 Part II shifts the focus from the Logic Programming perspective to the Artificial Intelligence viewpoint, dealing predominantly with graphs and search.
+Chapter 4 discusses graphs found naturally in Prolog: in form of trees represented by terms (e.g., parse trees), and as search spaces spanned by predicates (e.g., SLD-trees).
+Next, Chapter 5 overviews depth-first search, iterative deepening and breadth-first search in the context of Logic Programming;
+moreover, it develops a breadth-first Prolog meta-interpreter and an (inefficient) interpreter for full clausal logic in addition to illustrating forward chaining with a programme that generates Herbrand models of a set of clauses.
+Chapter 6 discusses best-first search and its optimality, leading to the A* algorithm and a brief discussion of non-exhaustive heuristic search strategies (beam search and hill-climbing).
+Finally, Part III deals with advanced topics.
+Chapter 7 covers natural language parsing and interpretation, touching upon context-free grammar as well as definite clause resolution and grammar.
+Chapter 8 discusses reasoning with incomplete information in view of the Closed World Assumption and Predicate Completion.
+Specifically, it introduces abductive reasoning as well as default reasoning by means of negation as failure and defeasible default rules.
+Then, Chapter 9 deals inductively inferring a logic programme from examples, introducing and implementing concepts such as generality between clauses and anti-unification, which are fundamental to Inductive Logic Programming.
+(Appendices offer answers to selected exercises, an overview of built-in predicates in Prolog, a library of utility predicates underlying many programmes introduced throughout the book, and listings of two larger programmes for transforming a Predicate Logic formula to clausal logic and performing Predicate Completion.)

 <!-- instructional design -->
 As suggested by the title, this book presents intelligent reasoning techniques